rpenmatc04/geolocate/README.md

 python3 main.py
 ```

-### Image and Summary
+### Summary

+This code deals with keeping track of multiple clinicians' current status and sending updates if they leave their corresponding boundary, when they return, and when the API fails.
+Additionally, this code can the send different levels of alerts depending on the distance (configurable), send the current human readabale location by reverse-location from their lattitude, longitude coordinates, and on failures display the most recent information.

 ### Scaling Considerations:

-If the number of clinicians increase it can be improved via Threading and Asynchronous Operations:
+If the number of clinicians massively increase or the calculations become more complex it can be improved via Threading and Asynchronous Operations:

 1. For threading, set the MULTI_THREADED flag to true.
-There will be NUM_THREAD worker threads that will run API get requests and send emails
+There will be NUM_THREAD worker threads that will run API get requests and send emails.
-2. Async: Print and API polling can be done via async + await operations to not block the main thread until they finish.
+2. Async: Print and API polling can be done via async + await operations to not block the threads while waiting for response or sending emails.

+Note: While I have implemented threading and functions/classes for async polling and sending emails, the current code does not utilize these features due to the scale (6 endpoints).

 ### Appendix